Physical Education

 Liberal Education Requirement

-To fulfill the Liberal Education Requirement, all students must successfully complete HHP 102 Health and Wellness.
-Students with medical restrictions should contact the coordinator of HHP 102 Health and Wellness labs before the first lab session.
-Physical Education majors and minors must earn a grade of C+ or better in HHP 102 Health and Wellness.
+To fulfill the Liberal Education Requirement, all students must successfully complete HHP 102 Foundations for Wellness and Success.
+Students with medical restrictions should contact the coordinator of HHP 102 Foundations for Wellness and Success labs before the first lab session.
+Physical Education majors and minors must earn a grade of C+ or better in HHP 102 Foundations for Wellness and Success.

 Prerequisites